DanielFLopez1620/orion_gz/orion_gz/README.md

 ### Gazebo launch with ros2_control

-Spawn the robto and includes the configuration of bridges for sensors while also connecting the actuatores (servos and motors) with the proper ros2_control interface in order to interact with them.
+Spawn the robot and includes the configuration of bridges for sensors while also connecting the actuators (servos and motors) with the proper ros2_control interface in order to interact with them.
 It considers a differential driver controller for the DC motors and forward controllers for the servo motors.
 For more information, check the file [gz_ros2_control.launch.py](/orion_gz/launch/gz_ros2_control.launch.py)

 ~~~bash
 # Basic usage: